yvanvds/yvanvds.github.io/_posts/2017-12-03-msvc-crossplatform-development-Part-4.md

 layout: post
 title: MSVC Crossplatform Development Part 4
 ---
 So far we didn't do anything crossplatformy, but that's gonna change now.
-In this part, we will create a native library for Android.
+In this part, we will create a dynamic native library for Android.
 <!--more-->

 In the solution Explorer, Right-click the `Libraries` folder and choose:

-`Add -> New Project ->Visual C++ -> Cross Platform -> Android -> Static Library (Android)`
+`Add -> New Project ->Visual C++ -> Cross Platform -> Android -> Dynamic Shared Library (Android)`

 Name the library `DemoTools.Android.Native`

 ![Screenshot]({{ "/images/msvc_part4_1.png" | absolute_url }})

-Again, add the Shared Project by right-clicking on the project Refrences:
+Again, add the Shared Project by right-clicking on the project References:

 `Add Reference -> Shared Project -> DemoTools`